 The Hispanic/Latinx community in the U.S. is very diverse, including people from many different nations and regions of the world.
 Individuals of Mexican, Puerto Rican, Cuban, Central American and South American descent have been part of the American cultural tapestry for centuries.
 As with any community, the mental health needs and experiences of Hispanic/Latinx people vary among subgroups.

 While there is great diversity within this community, there are some shared cultural factors that connect people regardless of ancestry or national origin.
 For some, their indigenous roots are a source of pride.
 A large portion of this community speak Spanish.
 There is also a shared connection of religious affiliations, strong family bonds, connections to extended networks and a resilient approach to life and work.
 Another common value in this community is “familismo,” a cultural foundation that emphasizes connectedness and a strong attachment and duty to one’s family.

 Identity and culture for members of the Hispanic/Latinx community is as complex and rich as the history and trajectory of this population.
 In other words, there is no one Hispanic/Latinx culture.

-It is important to appreciate these differences and understand how community members self-identify based on race, ethnicity, or national origin.
-Those who identify as Latino, Latina or Latinx may consider themselves of Latin American ancestry (Central America, South America or the Caribbean).
+It is important to appreciate these differences and understand how community members self-identify based on race, ethnicity, and/or national origin.
+Those who identify as Latino, Latina, Latine or Latinx may consider themselves of Latin American ancestry (Central America, South America or the Caribbean).
 Since the Spanish language is typically gendered, the terms Latine or Latinx are used to eliminate a binary choice (male vs. female) that is limiting and excluding to trans, gender fluid, or non-binary individuals.
 Those who identify as Hispanic may be referring to ancestors from Spain or other Spanish-speaking countries.